mlswg/mls-protocol/draft-ietf-mls-protocol.md

 can still be done, but requires two operations, the external Commit to join and a second Commit to remove the old appearance.
-Applications for whom this distinction is salient can choose to disallow external commits that contain a Remove, or to allow such resync commits only if they contain a "reinit" PSK proposal that demonstrates the joining member's presence in a prior epoch of the group.
+Applications for whom this distinction is salient can choose to disallow external commits that contain a Remove, or to allow such resync commits only if they contain a "resumption" PSK proposal that demonstrates the joining member's presence in a prior epoch of the group.
 With the latter approach, the attacke would need to compromise the PSK as well as the signing key, but the application will need to ensure that